Train services to be reduced due to ‘pingdemic’ staff shortages

 “We are already hearing of planned reductions to rail services next week due to staff shortages,” said Mr Lynch, adding that it could lead to overcrowding in carriages.

-Several rail operators have already had to cancel dozens of trains in July due to staff shortages.
+Several rail operators have already had to cancel dozens of trains this month due to staff shortages.
 Figures released on Thursday showed numbers of workers across the UK “pinged” and told to stay home topped 600,000 in a week.

 The TUC also said the plan published on Thursday night to allow a limited number of “named” critical workers in 16 key fields to avoid self-isolation were confusing.